tFAQs-Frequently asked Questions Women Travelers have about Uganda

 The safest place in Uganda is on a Safari with Kabiza Wilderness Safaris, where your well-being and safety come first.

-Besides regular police, there is the Tourism Police, which is stationed at Tourism Destinations throughout the country.
-Add to that the armed rangers found in the Wildlife Parks and the Military.
+Besides regular police, there is the Tourism Police stationed at tourist destinations throughout the country.
+Add to that the armed rangers in the Wildlife Parks and the Military.

-Uganda is often safer than your country of origin, and there is no armed conflict within the state.
+Uganda is often safer than your country of origin, and the state has no armed conflict.

-The problem is that when you tell friends that you are telling friends that you are going on holiday in Uganda, they see it through the minimal filter of Africa, the movies that they have seen, and news reports by a reporter stationed in Capetown, and the like.
-Ugandans are friendly, welcoming, and concerned for your well-being people.
-Visit our Facebook Page for the latest no Spin Safety & Security updates.
+The problem is that when you tell friends that you are telling friends that you are going on holiday in Uganda, they see it through the minimal filter of Africa, the movies that they have seen, news reports by a reporter stationed in Capetown, and the like.
+Ugandans are friendly, welcoming, and concerned for the well-being of their people.
+Visit our Facebook Page for the latest no-spin safety and security updates.

-How to Keep Money out Sight and out of Easy Reach of Others?
+How do you Keep Money out of Sight and Easy Reach of Others?

-If you are wearing slacks or jeans, put your wallet and money in the front of your pockets and put your hand over it if you are walking downtown Kampala or Kigali, especially in crowded settings such as marketplaces.
+If you are wearing slacks or jeans, put your wallet and Money in your pockets and put your hand over it if you are walking downtown Kampala or Kigali, especially in crowded marketplaces.

-When purchasing something, paying in a restaurant, or bar, for a taxi, do not flash a wad of money, but just enough to pay for the service or product.
+When purchasing something, paying in a restaurant or bar, or for a taxi, do not flash a wad of money, but just enough to pay for the service or product.
 You do not want to attract the attention of a potential thief.

-Theft of Cash can happen anywhere, it has only happened once in over a decade at a lodge, and in this case, the upmarket lodge paid back the money taken.
+Theft of Cash can happen anywhere; it has only happened once in over a decade at a lodge; in this case, the upmarket spa paid back the Money taken.

 How do I protect my purse?

-It is a good idea to put your bag over your shoulder, put your hand over the purse itself, and hold it to your side so that no one can readily grab it.
-You have lost your purse and, more importantly, the contents ranging from cash to identification, such as a passport – airline tickets, etc.
+It is a good idea to put your bag over your shoulder, hand over the purse, and hold it to your side so that no one can readily grab it.
+You have lost your wallet and, more importantly, the contents ranging from cash to identification, such as a passport – airline tickets, etc.

 It is always good to have a scan or copy of essential documents if they are lost or stolen.

-A daypack can be helpful as long as you can hold onto the straps to protect it from being stolen.
+A daypack can be helpful if you can hold the straps to protect it from being stolen.

-Be wise – though it is safe to walk on your own – go with a Ugandan to be on the safe side of things.
+Be wise – though it is safe to walk alone – go with a Ugandan to be on the safe side of things.

-Keep your hand over your bag and keep a tight grip on it in towns like Kampala, that is how Ugandan women handle it, and they certainly know what they are doing when it comes to theft protection.
+Keep your hand over your bag and tight grip it in towns like Kampala; that is how Ugandan women handle it, and they certainly know what they are doing regarding theft protection.

 How do I keep my passport safe?

 Do not carry it with you, but a copy of it, and keep it in a safe and secure place in your lodging.
-The same applies to any other identification and stay your credit cards at your lodging.
+The same applies to any other identification and credit cards at your residence.

-I have known people where the passport was lost in the form of transport, and they had to go through the tedious task of going to their embassy.
+I have known people whose passports were lost in the process of transport, and they had to go through the tedious task of going to their embassy.
 In some cases, your country may not have an embassy in Uganda or Rwanda, which makes the replacement of a passport more tedious.

 You can print out a copy of your passport at Home and bring it with you.
 Visa can be done here on arrival at one of our local shops.